$169 Find Cheap Flights from New York to Alaska

 • What is the cheapest time of day to fly to Alaska?

-The cheapest time of day to fly to Alaska is generally at night, when round-trip flights cost $297 on average.
-Morning departures are around 1% more expensive than evening flights, on average.
-The most expensive time of day to fly to Alaska is generally in the morning, which is peak travel time and where the average cost of a ticket is $722.
+The cheapest time of day to fly to Alaska is generally in the morning, when round-trip flights cost $723 on average.
+The most expensive time of day to fly to Alaska is generally in the morning, which is peak travel time and where the average cost of a ticket is $723.

 Top tips for finding cheap flights to Alaska